cleopollinger/isba4775/README.md

    - To set the Default Gateway, go to the end devices and config then type in

 ###  3. Frequently Asked Questions
+5 Key Questions and Answers
+1. haha
+   - hello
+2.  ashdf
+   - hello
+3. asdf
+   - hello
+4. asdf
+   - hello
+5. asdf
+   - jello

 ###  4. Retrospective
+Initially, when we started with the fundamentals of networking I was overwhelmed because I did not think I would be able to remember all of the steps.
+As we have practiced with networks by drawing diagrams, through simulations like Cisco Packet Tracer, and lastly through physically putting together a network with our own devices I have gained a lot more comfortable with the material.
+Throughout each methodology there were different challenges posed.
+When we started simply drawing the LANs to make a WAN, I more caught up trying to remember what everything was named and what their primary role or function each device provided to the LAN.
+Since this was my first encounter thinking about networks I felt like there was a lot of moving parts and struggled grasping the application of this in the real world.
+As we moved onto the online simulation, I was able to develop a stronger understanding of what each item does and see more of the process of putting together a network.
+It had more of a hands on approach because you had to turn things on and off, "plug" cables into different devices, and set IP addresses.
+Since it is a simulation its default is that it is the most ideal set-up because everything is always going to work, unless there was any human error.
+I noticed throughout the simulation we didn't run into the same problems that we ran into when physically putting together our network in class.